notus-labs/treasury_lock_contract/DEPLOYMENT.md

 ---

-You are now ready to deploy and use the **Lock Contract** on Sui Testnet.
+You are now ready to deploy and use the **Treasury Lock Contract** on Sui Testnet.

 ---